-- (i) Debonding fracture needs to be studied at a detailed scale where all the concrete fracture is in mixed mode.
-The fracture resistance in both debonding fracture and conventional concrete fracture is the same, from the cohesion, interlocking and friction along a narrow crack line. - (ii) The detailed concrete fracture observations shows that there exists no real large fracture process zone exists for all concrete fractures, in contrast to the behaviour in timber. - (iii) Debonding concrete fracture energy shows a large scatter, but no R-curve.
-The scatter is due to concrete heterogeneity, and in debonding fracture it is also affected significantly by the randomness of interface flaws. - (iv) The debonding fracture energy determined from the wedge-split peel-off test is in the range from 0.05~0.33 N/mm, mostly around 0.15 N/mm.
+(i) Debonding fracture needs to be studied at a detailed scale where all the concrete fracture is in mixed mode.
+The fracture resistance in both debonding fracture and conventional concrete fracture is the same, from the cohesion, interlocking and friction along a narrow crack line.

+(ii) The detailed concrete fracture observation shows that there exists no real large fracture process zone for all concrete fractures, in contrast to timber.

+(iii) Debonding concrete fracture energy shows a large scatter, but no R-curve.
+The scatter is due to concrete heterogeneity, and in debonding fracture it is also affected significantly by the randomness of interface flaws.

+(iv) The debonding fracture energy determined from the wedge-split peel-off test is in the range from $0.05 \sim 0.33$ N/mm, mostly around 0.15 N/mm.